One Google Account to manage Nest and Google Home devices

 Works with Nest was created in 2014, at a time when there was no single place to manage and control Nest devices alongside other smart home devices.
 The connected home has evolved significantly since then, and how people interact with and manage their devices has changed as well.
 Voice interaction and device control is at the center of today’s connected home experience, and the Google Assistant has evolved into a leading home developer platform.

-Moving forward, we will be winding down the Works with Nest developer program on August 31, 2019, and delivering a single consumer and developer experience through the Works with Google Assistant program – a one-stop shop to enable rich cross-product integrations to build a more helpful home.
+Moving forward, our team will focus on delivering a single consumer and developer experience through the Works with Google Assistant program – a one-stop shop to enable rich cross-product integrations to build a more helpful home.
 Google Assistant works with over 3,500 home automation brands and more than 30,000 devices, providing key benefits such as:

 A single place to manage all your connected home devices from Google, Nest, and smart home partners.

 Whole-home control through automated routines, voice control, display and touch surfaces, and the Home app.